jefftriplett/jefftriplett.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm home in Lawrence, Kansas.
-It's summer.
+It's fall.

-- I work full-time [RevSys][] as an Engineer and Consultant.
+- I work full-time [REVSYS][] as an Engineer and Consultant.
 Some days I write code, train developers, automate systems, secure websites, and manage humans.

-- I'm helping with [DjangoCon US 2017][].
+- We just wrapped up [DjangoCon US 2017][].

-- I'm learning to play the Ukulele.
+- I dabble with the Ukulele.

-- After a few year hiatus, I consistently trail running again.
+- After a few year hiatus, I am trail running again.

-- I converted to a [Keto diet][]
+- I converted to a [Keto diet][] and lost ~30 lbs along the way.

 - I have maintained a weekly [personal goals project][] on Github since late 2015.
 I'm continuing on into 2017 and the foreseeable future.

-- I'm attempting to blog *nearly* once a week for every week in 2017.
+- I'm attempting to blog more often in 2017.
+I didn't meet my goal of one post per week, but I'm determined to finish strong.

 - I'm an avid basketball fan and [Is the Lead Safe][] if my website for tracking real-time game updates.
 I hope to resume working on it during the fall.